JAdpp/BrickSmart-backend/README.md

     - Navigate to the prompt page and enter a descriptive prompt.
     - The system will generate a 3D model based on the prompt.

-2. **Generate a 3D Model from an Image:**

-    - Upload an image file on the image upload page.
-    - The system will generate a 3D model based on the uploaded image.

 3. **Convert a 3D Model to LEGO:**